ADA-2019/Project/README.md

 ```

+## Data story and Analysis
+ - A Data story website relating our findings can be found [here](https://ada-2019.github.io/Project/).
+ - The Jupyter Notebook we relied on to make it is Milestone2.ipynb

 ## Conclusion
 We have seen that Operation Onymous did not have a huge impact on the market as it went back to normal shortly after Operation Onymous.
 However it leads to interesting changes on the vendors behalf : the small suppliers tend to quit the market while the bigger ones seem to grow.
-One could then ask if the operation was a success since it reduce the number of vendors but it advantages the bigger ones who are supposedly the hardest to arrest.
+One could then ask if the operation was a success since it reduce the number of vendors but it didn't disturb the bigger ones who are supposedly the hardest to arrest.
 Either way, during this project we manage to extract information from a huge amount of data and make a nice Data Story out of it.

 ## Further Researches
 The darknet is a really interesting source of data and one could imagine continue this project with other research questions to highlight the impacts of Operation Onymous or similar operations typically by analysing the impact they had on other market or by taking in account external parameters that could influence the market.
 Doing other data analysis project on drug consumption and weapon trafic and merge the result with darknet exchanges could also bring an interesting point of view on the subject.
+ss
 ## References
 - 'Dark Net Market archives, 2013-2015'
         - Gwern Branwen and al.,